COUNSELLING IN BRIGHTON AND HOVE

 “It is a curious paradox that when I accept myself just as I am, then I can change.”

-Sometimes people come to therapy because something specific has happened – a breakup, a loss, a crisis that’s turned everything upside down.
+Sometimes people come to counselling because something specific has happened – a breakup, a loss, a crisis that’s turned everything upside down.
 But just as often, it’s not about one clear event.
 It’s a vague feeling that something’s off.
 A sense of heaviness, or flatness, or being stuck in a life that doesn’t quite feel like yours anymore.

-What I try to offer is a space where we can sit with that not-knowing, without needing to force clarity too quickly.
+What I offer is a space where we can sit with that not-knowing, without needing to force clarity too quickly.
 Often, something begins to take shape when it’s simply allowed to exist.
 You start to hear yourself differently.
 You notice patterns.
 You feel the edges of something that’s been buried.

 There’s no rush.
 You don’t need to perform or impress.
 You don’t even need to be able to explain yourself straight away.
 Just showing up is a big deal.
 It says, something matters here, even if I can’t name it yet.